Multi-Fidelity Reinforcement Learning with Gaussian Processes: Background

 Our objective is to find the optimal policy $\pi^{*}(s)=\textnormal{argmax}_aQ^{*}(s, a)$ when $\mathcal{R}$ and $\mathcal{P}$ are not known to the agent.
-In model-based approaches, the agent learns $\mathcal{R}$ and $\mathcal{P}$ first and then find an optimal policy by calculating optimal $Q$-values from Equation~\ref{eq:bellman}.
+In model-based approaches, the agent learns $\mathcal{R}$ and $\mathcal{P}$ first and then finds an optimal policy by calculating optimal $Q$-values from Equation~\eqref{eq:bellman}.
 The most commonly used model-based approach is VI~\cite{ECML10-jung, brafman2002r}.
-We can also directly estimate the optimal $Q$-values (model-free approaches)~\cite{strehl2006pac,grande2014sample} or directly calculate the optimal policy (policy-gradient approaches)~\cite{sutton2000policy}.
-The most commonly used model-free algorithm is $Q$-learning~\cite{watkins1992q}.
+We can also directly estimate the optimal $Q$-values, often known as model-free approaches~\cite{grande2014sample} or directly calculate the optimal policy, often known as policy-gradient approaches~\cite{sutton1998reinforcement}.
+The most commonly used model-free algorithm is $Q$-learning.
 For the GP-VI-MFRL implementation, we use GPs to estimate transition function and value iteration to calculate the optimal policy.
 For our GPQ-MFRL implementation, we use $Q$-learning to perform the policy update using GP regression.

+In this work, two versions (model-based and model-free) of GP based MFRL are introduced by keeping the fact in mind that while model-based algorithms are generally more sample efficient in comparison to model-free algorithms but they are not memory efficient~\cite{brafman2002r}.
+Hence, depending on the application, model-free approach (GPQ-MFRL) may be a suitable alternative to more sample efficient model-based GP-VI-MFRL.